Phone: (254) 562-2862

 You must sign up at account opening.

 As long as your account is kept in good standing by making regular deposits of at least $400 per month and bringing your account to a positive balance at least once every 30 days, Incommons Bank will honor overdrafts up to the overdraft privilege limit on your account.
-Remember, the Bank's standard non-sufficient funds fee, also called "OD" or "overdraft" fee, will be deducted from your account for up to and including three transaction each day.
+Remember, the Bank's standard OD Overdraft fee, will be deducted from your account for up to and including three transaction each day.

 No,We may in our sole discretion limit the number of accounts eligible for OOPS! to one account per taxpayer identification number

 Overdrafts above our established overdraft privilege limit may result in a check or checks being returned to the payee.
-The normal OD fee will be charged per check and assessed to your account.
-An OD notice will be sent to notify you of our actions.
+The normal NSF fee will be charged per check and assessed to your account.
+An NSF/OD notice will be sent to notify you of our actions.

 Checks, ACH, POS, Internet Banking Bill Payment and Transfers, and Telephone Banking, and Transfers.